terbed/devblog/README.md

 # Added features to the forked repo

--[x] Ko-Fi Social Icon option for donation -[ ] Left margin note module in PostLayout -[ ] Multicolor option: Change the primary color of the site from pink to neon green
+- [x] Ko-Fi Social Icon option for donation

+- [ ] Left margin note module in PostLayout

+- [ ] Multicolor option: Change the primary color of the site from pink to neon green

 # Forked Content: